 Your vote is important to us, regardless of whether or not you plan to attend the Annual Meeting.
-We encourage you to participate in the Annual Meeting, either by attending and voting at the Annual Meeting or by voting online or by telephone or by completing, dating, signing and promptly returning the enclosed proxy card (if you are a record holder of LP Units) or voting instruction card (if you own LP Units in street name) in the enclosed postage-paid envelope before the Annual Meeting.
+We encourage you to participate in the Annual Meeting, either by attending virtually and voting electronically at the Annual Meeting or by voting online or by telephone or by completing, dating, signing and promptly returning the enclosed proxy card (if you are a record holder of LP Units) or voting instruction card (if you own LP Units in street name) in the enclosed postage-paid envelope before the Annual Meeting.
 This will assure that your LP Units are represented at the Annual Meeting.

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE SPECIAL MEETING TO BE HELD ON MONDAY, MAY 18, 2020
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE SPECIAL MEETING TO BE HELD ON WEDNESDAY, JUNE 9, 2021

-This notice of Annual Meeting and Proxy Statement, the Annual Report and the Stakeholder Letter are available on our website, www.steelpartners.com, under "Investor Relations - SEC Filings".
+This Notice of Annual Meeting and Proxy Statement, the Annual Report and the Stakeholder Letter are available on our website, www.steelpartners.com, under "Investor Relations - SEC Filings".